lamir-workshop/.github/profile/README.md

 [International Society for Music Information Retrieval](https://ismir.net/) (ISMIR) and the Artificial Intelligence (AI) communities.

-Check the [website](https://lamir-workshop.github.io/) for more information on this year event!
+Check the [website](https://lamir-workshop.github.io/) for more information!